reddyyateesh/voice-assistant/README.md

-# Virtual Assistant
+# Voice Assistant

-This project is a simple virtual assistant that listens to voice input, generates a response using the Groq API, and speaks the response back to the user.
+This project is a simple voice assistant that listens to voice input, generates a response using the Groq API, and speaks the response back to the user.

 ## Features